-For the aviation sector, our analysis includes scope 1 for passenger airlines and scope 3 aircraft lessors' emissions and focuses on downstream (e.g. airlines and aircraft lessors) companies in the value chain.
-We have prioritised scope 1 emissions from airlines and scope 3 from aircraft lessors to focus action on the use of lower emissions aviation fuels and different propulsion systems for new aircraft.
+For the aviation sector, our analysis includes scope 1 for passenger airlines and scope 3 aircraft lessors' emissions, focusing on downstream (e.g. airlines and aircraft lessors) companies in the value chain.
+We have prioritised scope 1 emissions from airlines and scope 3 from aircraft lessors to focus action on the use of lower emissions aviation fuels and different propulsion systems for new aircraft18.

 For the aviation sector, we set an emissions intensity metric.
 An emissions intensity metric for this sector allows us to work with clients and account for the anticipated increase in investments required for rapid decarbonisation.
+We excluded military and dedicated cargo flights as the emissions intensity of such cargo flights is different to that of passenger airlines.
+This approach is in line with industry practice to ensure consistency of financed emissions measurement and target setting.